 PUBLIC HISTORIAN: RADIO & PODCASTS

 In Autumn 2019, Greg’s new BBC podcast series ‘You’re Dead To Me‘ launched at number 1 in the Apple Podcast Charts.
 It’s an educational comedy podcast featuring top comedians and top historians discussing key historical subjects and biographies from global history, aimed at an audience who didn’t love history at school.
-It has had 27 million downloads in its first 18 months.
+It has had 82 million downloads and won two podcast and radio awards.

 His Audible podcast series A Somewhat Complete History of Sitting Down launched to critical praise in 2021